electricbolt/pragmaticnib/README.md

 ##### Objective-C to the rescue

-Objective-C has long been able to solve both problems by allowing the `CustomView` subclass to instantiate it's visual elements using `UINib` inside the initializer and assigning the resulting `CustomView` to `self` as follows:
+Objective-C has long been able to solve both problems by allowing the `CustomView` subclass to instantiate it's visual elements using `loadNibNamed` inside the initializer and assigning the resulting `CustomView` to `self` as follows:

 > Objective-C